au-der/creme-brulee-learning/markdown/component-definitions/PCIDSS-Component/software-comp/rhel9-pcidss_4-base/pcidss_4_12/pcidss_4_12-6.3.1.md

 ## What is the solution and how is it implemented?

+All RH employees must complete annual security awareness training that is tracked and maintained in the RH Learning System.
 <!-- For implementation status enter one of: implemented, partial, planned, alternative, not-applicable -->

 <!-- Note that the list of rules under ### Rules: is read-only and changes will not be captured after assembly to JSON -->